-Greece and its private creditors said on Saturday they were piecing together the final elements of a debt swap and expected to have a deal ready next week, which would be essential for sealing a new bailout and avoiding an uncontrolled default.
+Greece and its private creditors said on Saturday they were piecing together the final elements of a debt swap and expected to have a deal ready next week, essential for sealing a new bailout and avoiding an uncontrolled default.

-Greek bondholders said the two sides were finalizing a deal along the lines of a proposal made by Jean-Claude Juncker, the chairman of euro zone finance ministers.
+Greek bondholders said the two sides were finalising a deal along the lines of a proposal made by Jean-Claude Juncker, the chairman of euro zone finance ministers.

 The bondholders' comments suggested creditors had accepted Juncker's demand for a coupon, or interest rate, of below 4 percent on new, longer-dated bonds that Athens will swap for existing debt.

-The coupon had been the main stumbling block in the talks, with euro zone ministers rejecting private creditors' demands for a coupon of at least 4 percent -- above the 3.5 percent level Greece and its European partners had been holding out for.
+The coupon had been the main stumbling block in the talks, with euro zone ministers rejecting private creditors' demand for a coupon of at least 4 percent - above the 3.5 percent level Greece and its European partners had been holding out for.

 Next week we will be in a position to complete the debt swap, Finance Minister Evangelos Venizelos said, citing significant progress at Saturday's talks.
 We are really one step away from the final deal.